MihirMongia/MihirMongia.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for gracing this webpage with your presence.
-I'm starting my postdoc with Mike Snyder in the fall of 2023 and am currently finishing my PhD in Computer Science with Hosein Mohimani.
-I also spent one summer thinking and learning about deep learning the lab of Yoshua Bengio.
+I care about using quantitative methods to solve meaningful problems.
+To this end, I've been working on problems related to biology and health.
+I'm starting my postdoc at Stanford with Mike Snyder in the fall of 2023 and am currently finishing my PhD in Computer Science with Hosein Mohimani at CMU.
+Previously, I spent one summer thinking and learning about deep learning the lab of Yoshua Bengio.

 My most important research contributions
 ======
 I have developed algorithms two to three orders of magnitude faster for clustering and searching gargantuan databases of mass spectrometry.
-This work is currently in review at Nature Biotechnology.
 In my last project I am currently working on an algorithm that can identify peptides from mass spectrometry measurements that is both fast and accurate.
 No current algorithm can do both simultaneously.
 I expect at minimum the ideas from these two algorithms to permeate industry.

 Past work experience
 ======